talhaahussain/ECM2414-Assessment/README.md

 ## Footnotes
 When viewing the deck files after a game, it is possible that some decks may have more/less cards.
 This is normal and to be expected - due to the nature of the multithreaded environment, the game may suddenly end while certain decks have less cards than others.

+Please note that the number of players is decided by the user and the pack should be provided by the user as well.

 Developed by Talhaa Hussain and Reuben Kurian for the University of Exeter, module code ECM2414.